serin0837/pokemon/backlog.md

-- battle.js
-  need to understand how to use inquirer
+- how to set up npm start to work with play.js